yiyedang/Towers-of-Hanoi-ani/README.md

 # Towers-of-Hanoi-demo
-Recursive solution demo of the game Towers of Hanoi.
+Demo of the game Towers of Hanoi using recursive solution.
+This demo makes use of Python Turtle Graphics.